syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/DataSource.md

 ---
 layout: post
 title: DataSource with ComboBox widget for Syncfusion ASP.NET WebForm
-description: Describes about data source functionalities in ComboBox control for Syncfusion ASP.NET WebForm
+description: Describes about data source functionalities in ComboBox control for Syncfusion ASP.NET WebForm, its elements, and more.
 platform: aspnet
 control: ComboBox
 documentation: ug
 keywords: ComboBox, ComboBox, data binding, SQL, LINQ, Xml, Entity, Access
 ---

-# Data Source
+# Data Source in ASP.NET WebForm ComboBox

 ASP.NET includes data source controls that allow you to work with different types of data sources such as a database, an XML file, or a middle-tier business object.
 Data source controls connect to and retrieve data from a data source and make it available for other controls (ComboBox, Grid, Schedule) to bind to, without requiring code.
 They can also support modifying data.